ninelabs/ninelabs.com/_posts/2015-10-05-growing-smart.md

 ### Jacklyn Burgan
 ##### UX Researcher/Strategist/competitive dancer

 Basically, Jacklyn is sort of a big deal.
 She’s a user-experience researcher and strategist with experience in the corporate, agency, and start-up worlds.
 She’s passionate about usability, empathetic design, and collaboration.
-She is currently a user-experience researcher at Pardot, a Salesforce Company, and a researcher/strategist at Nine Labs.
+She also leads the local chapter of [Ladies that UX](http://www.ladiesthatux.com/), and speaks at conferences across the nation.
 We’re thrilled to have her on board.

 ###### Oct.
 2015
 ### Charline Leger